Rahbster/PWATemplate/README.md

 *   **Simple Navigation**: Tab-based navigation between views.
 *   **Theme Toggle**: Built-in support for Light/Dark modes, persisting the user's choice.
 *   **Offline Ready**: A pre-configured Service Worker caches core application files for offline use.

+## Recommended Next Steps

+To turn this template into a production-ready application, consider the following:

+1.  **Generate Assets**: Replace the placeholder icons in `assets/icons/` with your own branding.
+2.  **Update Manifest**: Edit `manifest.json` to reflect your app's name, description, and theme colors.
+3.  **Production Signaling**: The current setup uses the public PeerJS cloud server.
+For production, deploy your own PeerJS Server or use a paid TURN provider to ensure reliable connections through firewalls.
+4.  **Hosting**: Deploy your PWA to a static host like GitHub Pages, Netlify, or Vercel.
+Ensure HTTPS is enabled (required for Service Workers and WebRTC).
+5.  **Lighthouse Audit**: Run a Google Lighthouse audit in Chrome DevTools to verify PWA installability and performance.